-69. Sough Mill, and its associated water management system, is a site of archaeological interest and the site is considerably older than the current buildings.
+- 52. Sough Mill and its associated water management system is a site of archaeological interest and the site is considerably older than the current buildings.
 A mill is documented at the site since at least 1528 and the mill site could well have medieval origins.
-Although no fabric or features predating the 17th century are currently visible with the present building and structures on site, there is potential for evidence of earlier structure and

-- milling use of the site from the medieval period onwards both within the fabric and the building, below ground internally and within the wider site. - 70.
+Although no fabric or features predating the 17th century are currently visible with the present building and structures on site, there is potential for evidence of earlier structure and milling use of the site from the medieval period onwards both within the fabric and the building, belowground internally and within the wider site. - 53.
+Archaeological interest includes below round and within the structure of the building and its associated water management system itself.
 The standing mill building and structures, including associated water management features and sluice gate has archaeological interest because of its potential to contain currently concealed evidence related to its construction, development and use.
 Any remains would be considered heritage assets of archaeological interest.
-Although features that fell beyond the structure of the listed building and structures would be considered non-designated heritage assets, and likely of no more than regional significance in their own right, they would directly contribute to the understanding and significance of the listed building. - 71.
-Within the footprint of such ground works and ground disturbance, any surviving archaeological remains, features and deposits relating the earlier use and development of the mill site will be destroyed.
-Given how well preserved and relatively untouched the mill currently is, and extent of groundworks that would be required across the building and site to achieve a residential conversion. this represents a significant and permanent loss of the belowground archaeological interest and its contribution to the mill's significance as a heritage asset. - 72.
-To this end, the Archaeologist advises that, notwithstanding the information submitted with the application documents, a full analytical building recording is required, at level 3-4 with interpretation of the development of the Mill and its fabric.
-It is advised that the Melbourne Estate archives should be consulted for the documentary research and the Written Scheme of Investigation (WSI) should provide for a dendrochronological assessment to inform the dating of its fabric. - 73.
-However, it is advised that this harm should be weighed against the considerable benefits of securing the future of this important heritage asset as a balanced planning decision is reached.
+Although features that fell beyond the structure of the listed building and structures would be considered non-designated heritage assets, and likely of no more than regional significance in their own right, they would directly contribute to the understanding and significance of the listed building. - 54.
+Within the footprint of such ground works and ground disturbance, any surviving archaeological remains, features and deposits relating the earlier use and development of the Mill site will be destroyed.
+Given how well preserved and relatively untouched the Mill currently is, and extent of groundworks that would be required across the building and site to achieve a residential conversion, this represents a significant and permanent loss of the belowground archaeological interest and its contribution to the Mill's significance as a heritage asset. - 55.
+To this end, the Archaeologist advises that, notwithstanding the information submitted with the application documents, a full analytical building recording is required, at level 3-4, with interpretation of the development of the Mill and its fabric.
+It is advised that the Melbourne Estate archives should be consulted for the documentary research, if this has not been done already, and the Written Scheme of Investigation (WSI) should provide for a dendrochronological assessment to inform the dating of its fabric.

+56. However, it is advised that this harm should be weighed against the considerable benefits of securing the future of this important heritage asset as a balanced planning decision is reached.
 Therefore, it is advised that, should the proposals be deemed acceptable with respect to the advice of the Conservation Officer, and with respect to planning balance, then a conditioned scheme of archaeological work is required to mitigate the impacts detailed above.
-On this basis, it is considered that the proposals will accord with Policies GSP3 and L3 of the Core Strategy and Policies DM1, DMC3 and DMC5 of the Development Management Plan.
+On this basis, it is considered that the proposals will accord with Policies GSP3 and L3 of the Core Strategy and Policies DM1, DMC3, DMC5, DMC7 and DMC10 of the Development Management Plan.